Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/puppet-warp/clippingmasks.md

 Import the character sheet with your shadow limbs and create a new puppet warp animation.
 Just like in the **Basic Principle of Clipping Masks** section above, lock the geometry and create the puppet skeleton.
 Treat the shadow like another limb and assign it to the same parent bone as the limb it represents.
 Alternatively, you could also create a new root bone for your shadow and handle it separately from all the other limbs.

 When creating a **Reference Pose** for your character sheet, place any shadow limbs exactly where you want them to be during your animation.
 Usually, this would be slightly offset from the limb they represent.
+If the shadow limb is not using a separate bone, you can offset its geometry with the **Geometry Deformation** editor to move it below the limb you want to create a shadow for.

 ### Puppet Warp Shadow Animation